ColumPaget/Mimeguard/README.md

 The usual proceedure:

 ```
-./configure --enable-zlib
+./configure --enable-zlib --with-libuseful=yes
 make
 make install
 ```

 Should work.
 The 'make install' stage will have to be done as root.
 The default install paths will put the mimeguard exectuable in /usr/local/bin and the default config file /usr/local/etc. This can be changed by passing `--prefix=<path>` to configure.
 If, like most people, you want to put mimeguard in /usr/bin but the config file in /etc then use `--prefix=/usr --sysconfdir=/etc`

-Please supply '--enable-zlib' if your system has this library, as this will enable mimeguard to look deeper into PDF documents.
+Please supply `--enable-zlib` if your system has this library, as this will enable mimeguard to look deeper into PDF documents.

+If you have installed libuseful system-wide, and it's version 4.0 or higher, then `--with-libuseful=yes` will cause mimeguard to link against the system version of libUseful.
+If this can't be found, or the option isn't provided, then mimeguard will link against the bundled version supplied within the Mimeguard source code.

 # INVOCATION